thewalletbot/TheWalletBot/README.md

 # THEWALLETBOT manual
 Cryptocurrency wallet based on instant communicators.
 ## Notes:
+* If you want to participate in testing just send anything at <a href="https://t.me/@Walletbot_001">@Walletbot_001</a> (Telegram) or find +48607895423 at Signal.
 * Set up your nickname at Telegram.
 You will be able to receive payments by giving your @nickname  to your counterparty.
 * This is just test software.
 Alpha, beta or however you want to call it.
 As a tester you will get some TESTNET BITCOINS each few hours.
 Remember - they are worth ZERO.
 Other cryptocurrencies are real so be careful what you do.
+* The performance of this software can be poor during tests as it is not at a production stage.
+Wait few seconds after every command until you give up.
 ## Commands for everybody, for non-users as well:
 ### <strong>help [command]</strong>
 Displays a brief help function with a list of basic commands or detailed description of the chosen command.